 Note: Originally Written in February 2007

 There are many similarities between Vedic culture and the American Indian traditions.
-In the Pueblo (Indians of the SW USA) traditions there is an amazing tale which parallels the story of Karna from the Mahabharata.
+In the traditions of the Pueblo (Indians of the SW USA) there is an amazing tale which parallels the story of Karna from the Mahabharata.
 There are some variations but the similarities are striking.
 Here is the story, ‘Arrow to the Sun’ as retold by Gerald McDermott.
 He published it in a children story book form and thus many of the details have been simplified.
 More research will surely find the parallels an even better match.

 “Long ago the Sun God sent the spark of life to Earth.
 It traveled down the rays of the sun, through the heavens, and it came to the Pueblo.
 There it entered the house of a Young Maiden.
 In due course, the Boy came into the world of men.
 He lived and grew and played in the Pueblo (village).